Key takeaways

 - It protects confidential information, so your hard work doesn't magically reappear in a competitor's hands

-But you don’t need a law degree to write one.
-In this guide, we’ll break down exactly what goes into a solid PSA, when you need one, and how to create one without spending hours buried in legalese.
+In this guide, we'll break down exactly what goes into a solid professional service agreement, when you need one, how to write one without spending hours buried in legalese, and how to stop recreating the same document from scratch every single time.

 What is a Professional Services Agreement?

-A Professional Services Agreement (PSA) is a legally binding contract that outlines the terms between a business and a service provider.
-This could be an independent contractor, freelancer, or consulting firm hired to perform specialized services.
+A Professional Services Agreement (PSA) is a legally binding contract that outlines the terms between a business and a service provider — whether that's an independent contractor, freelancer, or consulting firm hired to perform specialized services.

 A PSA ensures that both parties understand their rights, responsibilities, and obligations, reducing the risk of disputes.
 But why exactly do businesses rely on PSAs, and what makes them so essential?